Texas Vaping Lawyer

 In addition to the risk of burns, e-cigarettes also cause lung damage.
 Bronchiolitis obliterans, also known as “popcorn lung,” is a disease whose symptoms mirror those of chronic obstructive pulmonary disease (COPD).
 The name popcorn lung originated from popcorn factory workers inflicted with the disease due to breathing in diacetyl.
 This artificial flavoring was removed from popcorn, but the product is now used to complement flavors in e-liquid for e-cigarettes.
 Popcorn lung is irreversible.

-If you or someone you know has been injured by an e-cigarette, call the attorneys of Tracey & Fox today.
+If you or someone you know has been injured by an e-cigarette, call the attorneys of Tracey Fox King & Walters today.